Just Keep Moving

 Those who do walk, don’t walk very far.
 And in some places, it isn’t safe to let them.

 We sit, passively, on cushy couches, in fancy office chairs, expensive recliners, and in our fancy cars.
-Very few people ride horseback to work or school, though if you did this would be active physical work.
+Very few people ride horseback to work or school, though if you did this it would be active physical work.

 We never just sit on the ground, or squat-sit like humans have done since the dawn of man.